Brain Tumors | CHOP Research Institute

 The Children Brain Tumor Tissue Consortium (CBTTC) is a collaborative multi-institutional cooperative research program dedicated to the study of childhood brain tumors.

-Research in the Cole Lab focuses on identifying therapeutic vulnerabilities within molecularly defined subsets of pediatric central nervous system malignancies.
-The long-term goal of the lab is to identify effective therapies and improve the cure rate of children with malignant brain tumors.
+The Cole Lab focuses on finding therapeutic vulnerabilities in specific types of pediatric brain cancers.
+Their goal is to identify effective therapies and improve cure rates for children with malignant brain tumors.

 Dr. Foster’s current research focuses on immunotherapy for pediatric solid and brain tumors.
 Specifically she is investigating chimeric antigen receptor (CAR) T cell therapy for neuroblastoma, high-grade gliomas, medulloblastomas, diffuse intrinsic pontine gliomas, and other brain tumors.
 The goals of her research are to develop pre-clinical CAR T cells for translation into clinical trials to help these devastating tumors.